joyontokumar/git/README.md

 <b>Develop Branch Work to Master Branch Passing</b>
 ================================================================
-<h6>when i work on develop branch and try to do something my expriment .suppose my expriment is riht and i want to pass this expriment my master branch then type the command :</h6>
+<h6>when i work on develop branch and try to do something my expriment .suppose my expriment is right and i want to pass this expriment my master branch then type the command :</h6>

 <p>git checkout master</p>